The fixation time of a strongly beneficial allele in a structured population: Proof of Theorem

 \subsubsection{Acknowledgments}

-We thank Wolfgang Stephan for posing the question initiating this work, Tom Kurtz for help and stimulating discussions relating to the proof of Lemma~\ref{l:numberASGnew} and Jeff Jensen for valuable comments on the manuscript.
+We thank Wolfgang Stephan for posing the question initiating this work, Tom Kurtz for help and stimulating discussions related to the proof of Lemma~\ref{l:numberASGnew}, Jeff Jensen for valuable comments on the manuscript and two anonymous referees for their careful and critical reading which helped us to improve the presentation and to correct errors from previous versions of the manuscript.
 This research was supported by the DFG through the research unit 1078 and the priority program 1590, and in particular through grant GR 876/16-1 to AG, Pf-672/3-1 and Pf-672/6-1 to PP, and Wa-967/4-1 to AW.